zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 Adjacency: Non-edge slots have 2 adjacent friendly slots (left/right) and 1 opposing enemy slot.
 Edge slots have 1 adjacent friendly and 1 opposing enemy slot.

 Movement & Blocking: Placement dictates movement paths, targets (adjacency/position), triggers passive effects, and controls the board.
 Creatures block their slot; other creatures cannot move into or through it unless an ability specifically allows crossing, swapping, or pushing/pulling.
 Crucially, creatures cannot move freely; all movement requires specific Spells or creature abilities.
+A creature changing sides (e.g., due to Recruitment/Conversion effects as defined in Section IV.D) moves to an available slot on the new controller's side.
+It cannot be voluntarily moved into an opponent's slot by its current controller.
+Friendly creatures cannot move into enemy slots unless explicitly recruited or converted by an enemy effect, at which point they become effectively enemy creatures under the opponent's control.

 Key Mechanic: Fog of War